|

 recently proposed estimators of the variation of positive and negative returns

-(positive) jumps in prices leading to significantly higher (lower) future volatility.
+jump, with negative (positive) jumps in prices leading to significantly higher

-A simple model exploiting these findings leads to significantly better
+(lower) future volatility.
+A simple model exploiting these findings leads to

 Keywords: